DiogoBarrosMartins/MTG-Drafter/README.md

 I've wasted too much money, based on this app alone, because it made me want to play MTG again!

-Nonetheless, it's kinda incomplete for what I've invisioned it to be, but you can "simulate" a draft of a MTG set!
+Nonetheless, it's (on construction!) kinda incomplete for what I've invisioned it to be, but you can "simulate" a draft of a MTG set!

 It will get a revamp on the frontend, but its kinda usefull as is.